 Another epiphyte that I recently purchased is a staghorn fern.
 Here's a look at the staghorn fern when I first purchased it.

 They have two types of leaves or fronds.
 Basal fronds (see in the middle) that cover and shield the root system and foliar fronds, sometimes referred to as "antler fronds."

 Later I mounted the staghorn fern to hang on the wall like it would in the wild.
 Mounting a staghorn fern is easy to do and makes a beautiful statement in the home.

 Finally, the most common of the group is Tillandsia.
 These are the guys you see sitting in a nursery with no roots or soil of any kind.
 Here's a pretty blooming Tillandsia that I photographed at my sister's place in Florida with my iPhone.
 It looks so pretty in this shell they found on the beach.

 I think the biggest issue with growing these guys is the moisture in the air.
-Many say misting as a good practice.
+Many say you can mist them from time to time.
 You can also set out trays of water with pebbles to help release moisture into the air.
 However, I usually give all my houseplants a weekly soak, and that seems to work well for the epiphytes too.
 Sometimes during the winter, they look a little tired but they perk back up in the spring.